SnowLeopard-AI/discord_datasets/README.md

 Welcome to Snow Leopard's public Discord datasets!

-This repository contains information on how to try Snow Leopard through our public [Discord server](https://discord.gg/WGAyr8NpEX).
+This repository contains information on how to try Snow Leopard using our public [Discord server](https://discord.gg/WGAyr8NpEX).

 ## About Snow Leopard